Frequently Asked Questions

-For fall semester matriculation, your completed application must be submitted online by January 15.
+For fall semester matriculation, your completed application must be submitted online by January 15 for the PhD program and February 15 for the MA program.
 This deadline remains the same every year.
 We also offer a second admissions cycle for the MA program only; applications for spring semester matriculation are due October 15.

 CAN THE DEPARTMENT GIVE ME A SENSE OF MY CHANCES OF ACCEPTANCE BEFORE I APPLY?

 In addition to looking over all of your application materials, your application will be ranked in relationship to others who apply.
 Therefore, because we do not know what the applicant pool will be, we cannot assess your chances in advance.

 HOW SHOULD I APPLY FOR FUNDING?